Skip to main content

 default:

-case CONSTANTS.PROFILE.TYPE_I:
+case CONSTANTS.PROFILE_TYPE.I:

 profileSketch = GEOM2D.generateProfileTypeISketch(depth, height, webThickness, flangeThickness)